- Adrenal Cancer

 When chemotherapy is used

-Your doctor may recommend chemotherapy to treat colorectal cancer in any of the following situations:
+Your health care provider may recommend chemotherapy to treat colorectal cancer in any of the following situations:

 You have stage II colon cancer.
 Chemotherapy is sometimes used for stage II colon cancer after surgery, but it's unclear whether this is a helpful treatment.
-You should discuss this decision with your doctor and ask what the goal is.
+You should discuss this decision with your health care provider and ask what the goal is.

 You have stage III colon cancer.
 Chemotherapy is typically given after surgery.